Charlie-Walsh/milestone-1/README.md

 ## Testing

+* Typography - Cormorant proved to be a little too much and have switched to IM Fell English SC instead and Kaushan Script for the company name.

+* Had unwanted white bars throughout styling which turned out to be padding on the container-fluid class preset and has since been removed in css.

+* Colour pallette wasn't popping as much as I would like in practice.
+I have kept the blue but have gone with a golden yellow to help important things stand out.
+The grey wasn't contrasting enough with the hero image so have gone to white to ensure text can be read.

 ## Code

 * Needed help changing the boostrap navbar colour which I found on [https://www.geeksforgeeks.org/how-to-change-navigation-bar-color-in-bootstrap/].
 This allowed me to style the page in the way I wanted and not be limited to bootstraps default colours.